Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Hours: Open 24/7 | Entrance: Free

-A moderate 3-mile hike, Brins Mesa is a great stroll for those wanting to immerse themselves in the natural beauty of the Sedona landscape.
+Brins Mesa is a moderate stroll for those wanting to immerse themselves in the natural beauty of the Sedona landscape.

-The trail also connects to various other hiking trails that wind through the red rock wilderness, making it a great kickoff point to explore.
-Once you make it to Brins Overlook you’ll be rewarded with unmatched views of the surroundings.
+This 3-mile trail also connects to various other hiking trails that wind through the red rock wilderness, making it a great kickoff point to explore.
+You’ll be rewarded with unmatched views of the surroundings once you make it to the overlook.

-Brins Trail also allows vehicles and is a favorite among adrenaline-chasing offroaders.
+Brins Ridge Trail also allows vehicles and is a favorite among adrenaline-chasing off-roaders.

-One of Sedona’s more challenging hikes leads to what many recognize as the best views
+One of Sedona’s more challenging hikes leads to what many consider the best views in town.

 View from the top of Bear Mountain in Sedona at sunset